codefresh-io/k8s-single-node-installer/README.md

 ```
 sudo ./installer
+export KUBECONFIG=/etc/kubernetes/admin.conf
-sudo ./boot-cf-on-vagrant
+sudo -E ./cf-helm
 ```

-**NOTE** Before running the boot command, make sure that you copied the `keyfile.json` file to the default vagrant user's home directory.
+**IMPORTANT** make sure that you have filled in the secrets in `values.yml` file before running the `cf-helm` command.